-Brachytherapy, also known as sealed source radiotherapy or internal radiotherapy is a type of radiotherapy in which a small radiation source
+Brachytherapy, also known as internal radiotherapy is a kind of radiotherapy treatment.
+During the brachytherapy,

-Brachytherapy, also known as sealed source radiotherapy or internal radiotherapy is a type of radiotherapy in which a small radiation source is placed inside the body, in proximity to the area requiring treatment.
+Brachytherapy, also known as internal radiotherapy is a kind of radiotherapy treatment.
+During the brachytherapy, a minor source of radiation is sited inside the patient’s body close to the area where treatment is needed.

 ● Brachytherapy for cervical cancer